lucasphilipp1/3D-Reconstruction-of-Dinoflagellate-Chromosomes-from-Hi-C-Data/README.md

 ### Outputs:
 ### extract_polymer_coordinates.py
 Description: Once the IGM simulation is finished, run this script to get the xyz coordinates for all polymer conformations.

+### plot_IGM.m
+Description: Visualize IGM conformations.
+Can choose to color polymer according to primary sequence or by Topological Associating Domain. **Used to generate: Fig. 2E, S6 & S7 in paper.**

 <img width="1749" height="4950" alt="figure_S7" src="https://github.com/user-attachments/assets/1110b4ee-68f8-4663-aff1-444f1e8f12fa" />